 Set More Than One Weight Loss Goal –

-Let’s face it, the idea of losing 10 -20 pounds or more is daunting.
-Setting two or even three smaller weight loss goals is much easier to confront and tackle, especially if you have a lot to lose than if you set one big goal.
+Just the idea of losing 10 -20 pounds or more is daunting.
+Changing your focus towards setting two or even three smaller weight loss goals is much easier to confront and tackle, especially if you have a lot to lose than if you set one big goal.
 So again. take baby steps and set at least two smaller goals like 5 lbs and then 15 or whatever is real for you to reach your ideal weight.
 This will be much more effective in the long run.

 Eat Your Vegetables –